Great Cobar mine: Further expansion (1901–1905)

 In 1901, a longer branch railway line was opened, from a junction on the Copper Mine Branch near Cobar to the Occidental Mine at Wrightville.
 Called the Peak Branch, it would never be extended to the Peak mine, as was originally planned.
 The Peak Branch had sidings at the Great Cobar mine (the rest of the old Copper Mine Branch) and Chesney Mine, allowing ore from the Chesney Mine to be carried to the Great Cobar smelters more readily.
-This was an important development, because the 'siliceous' ore copper ore from the Chesney mine could be used as a flux when smelting of the 'basic' ores Great Cobar, improving the economics of the smelting operation by reducing the amount of limestone needed.
+This was an important development because the 'siliceous' ore, copper ore from the Chesney mine, could be used as a flux when smelting the 'basic' ores, Great Cobar, improving the economics of the smelting operation by reducing the amount of limestone needed.
 This idea probably also had been taken from Mt Lyell, because the 'siicaceous' ores of the North Mount Lyell mine had been combined with the 'basic' ore of the Mt Lyell mine, for a similar purpose.

-In 1904, the syndicate bought the Chesney Mine—initially a gold mine but, as the depth increased, increasingly a copper mine— and they had owned the Nymagee Copper Mine, since 1896, and the Peak Gold Mine, since at latest 1898.
+In 1904, the syndicate bought the Chesney Mine—initially a gold mine but, as the depth increased, increasingly a copper mine— and they had owned the Nymagee Copper Mine, since 1896, and the Peak Gold Mine, since at least 1898.